stmcli/stmcli/README.md

 * pip3 install stmcli-1.*-py3-none-any.whl --user --upgrade
 * Linux user: the stmcli command is available at $HOME/.local/bin/stmcli
 * Verify installed is available: TBD

+### Investigate database

+By default, the database is createdin ~/.stmcli/stm.db as sqlite format.

+Useful tool will be sqlitebrowser https://github.com/sqlitebrowser/sqlitebrowser